 Castle Craig has a history of treating clients who are successful employees, business owners and CEOs.

-The established rehabilitation centre based in Scotland is equipped with a team of professionals who are experienced in treating addiction in the most efficient way as possible in order to get those affected back on track with their lives.
+The established rehabilitation centre based in Scotland is equipped with a team of professionals who are experienced in treating addiction in the most efficient way possible in order to get those affected back on track with their lives.

 There is a strong evidence base to support the treatment methods used at Castle Craig.